 Gram-negative bacteria secrete a wide range of proteins, nutrient acquisition, virulence, and efflux of drugs and other toxins.
 Among those secretion systems, the Type III secretion systems (T3SS) are essential virulence determinants for many Gram-negative pathogens.
 The injectisome, also known as the needle complex, is the central T3SS machine required to inject effector proteins from the bacterium into eukaryotic host cells.
-To achieve high-resolution structures of intact injectisomes, we genetically engineered Shigella minicells that are significantly smaller than normal bacterial cells.
-We exploited a newly developed direct electron detector and high-throughput cryo-ET to determine 3D structures of intact injectisomes and reveal the cytoplasmic sorting platform for the first time (Hu, et al., PNAS 2015).
+To achieve high-resolution structures of intact injectisomes, we genetically engineered minicells that are significantly smaller than normal bacterial cells.
+We used high-throughput cryo-ET to determine 3D structures of intact injectisomes and reveal the cytoplasmic sorting platform essential for substrate recruitment and translocation (Hu, et al., PNAS 2015; Hu, et al., Cell 2017; Park, et al., Elife 2018; Butan et al., PNAS 2019).

 Spirochetes are a medically important group of bacteria with a distinct morphology.
 Many spirochetes, including Treponema, Borrelia, and Leptospira, are highly motile and invasive pathogens.
 Periplasmic flagella are the main organelles for the unique spirochete motility.
 Our long-term goal is to understand the structural basis of flagellar assembly and rotation in spirochetes at the molecular level.
 This project is supported by NIH/NIAID.